WoWs-Builder-Team/FilteredGameParams2Json/README.md

 ### DEPENDENCIES:

- Nothing.
+ For GameParams2Json, nothing.
 Everything it needs is already in Python's buitins.
+ For localization, please install `lxml` and `polib`.
+Just do `pip install -r requirements.txt`.